go-echarts/snapshot-chromedp/README.md

     HtmlPath string
     // Timeout  the timeout config
     Timeout time.Duration
-    // FullPage ONLY enable it when you have multi charts in the single page, better to set larger quality FullPage bool
+    // MultiCharts ONLY enable it when you have multi charts in the single page, better to set larger quality MultiCharts bool
 }
 ```